 DeKalb is a medium-sized city located in the state of Illinois.
-With a population of 43,211 people and eight constituent neighborhoods, DeKalb is the 34th largest community in Illinois.
+With a population of 40,290 people and nine constituent neighborhoods, DeKalb is the 39th largest community in Illinois.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeKalb is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, DeKalb is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in DeKalb who work in office and administrative support (14.53%), sales jobs (12.92%), and food service (11.10%).
+Overall, DeKalb is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in DeKalb who work in sales jobs (10.78%), food service (10.71%), and office and administrative support (10.60%).

-The citizens of DeKalb are very well educated compared to the average community in the nation: 35.00% of adults in DeKalb have a bachelor's degree or even advanced degree.
+The education level of DeKalb citizens is very high relative to the national average among all cities (21.84%): 38.03% of adults in DeKalb have a bachelor's degree or even advanced degree.

-The per capita income in DeKalb in 2010 was $19,088, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,352 for a family of four.
+The per capita income in DeKalb in 2018 was $24,819, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $99,276 for a family of four.
 However, DeKalb contains both very wealthy and poor people as well.
-DeKalb also has one of the higher rates of people living in poverty in the nation, with 32.29% of its population below the federal poverty line.

-DeKalb is a very ethnically-diverse city.
+DeKalb is an extremely ethnically-diverse city.
 The people who call DeKalb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeKalb residents report their race to be White, followed by Black or African-American.
 DeKalb also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.21% of the city’s residents.
-Important ancestries of people in DeKalb include Irish, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 15.35% of the city’s residents.
+Important ancestries of people in DeKalb include German, Irish, English, Italian, and Polish.

 The most common language spoken in DeKalb is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.